Orthae/SAPI-Wrapper/README.md

 # Wrapper for Microsoft SAPI
-Small librabry thats wraps Microsoft SAPI into a easier to use package.
+Small library thats wraps Microsoft SAPI into a easier to use package.

 # Overview